eD0o/web-performance/README.md

 - Critical images like hero-mobile and hero-desktop are prioritized.
 - Non-critical images wait until the browser has idle network time.
-- Lazy-loaded images might still be discovered early but won't start downloading immediately.
+- They are discovered in the DOM, but download is deferred until the browser decides it's a good time.

 - Above vs Below the Fold:
   - Below-the-fold images: Always lazy load.